 By Stephen Foster, Jenna Blankenship, Rosanna Stokes

 Running after work has always cleared Paul’s mind.
-After a run, he looks forward to a post-workout shower followed by a quick meal.
+After a run, he looks forward to a post-workout shower followed by a quick A coarsely ground grain..
 He grabs turkey and mayo from the fridge and makes his favorite sandwich.
 Before he can finish, his daughter pulls him away for a tea party-related crisis.
 The next morning, the mayo and turkey are still sitting out on the counter.
 Oops!
 Into the trash they go…

 Microbes love food just as much as we do.
 They thrive on the mixture of water, proteins, fats, oils, carbohydrates, turning them into energy, like humans.
 Refrigeration allows us to store unpreserved foods at temperatures that keep microbes from growing quickly.
 Mayo and turkey, for instance, provide an ideal environment for them to grow.
 What else contains all the components microbes need to thrive?
 Shampoo.